gvwilson/thirdbit/src/fiction/eimin/index.md

 "You tell me what it feels like to *drome*, and I'll show you how to shade colors like I did there."

-Everything I was feeling suddenly tasted like ashes in my mouth.
+Everything I was feeling suddenly tasted like ashes.
 "I can't," I said curtly,
 handing his book back to him.